 I didn’t have the heart to tell him that meal wasn’t Chinese.
 (Although I suppose I am busted now.)

 But even during the mid to late 1980’s eating Chinese I guess really wasn’t all that common among families we knew.
-And after I met Bill (my better half, writer at Potable Pastime) (yes, that was a shameless plug, wasn’t it?) whose family was eating Chinese all the time, we would go to many different Chinese restaurants as far as thirty miles away for a casual dinner.
+And after I met Bill (my better half, writer at Potable Pastime) whose family was eating Chinese all the time, we would go to many different Chinese restaurants as far as thirty miles away for a casual dinner.
 My idea of what that cuisine was really expanded beyond the limits of home cooked recipes and take-out from the hole in the wall down the road.